robertvorthman/smart-plug-power-monitor/README.md

 # smart-plug-power-monitor

-This node.js package monitors the power usage of a TP-Link HS110 smart plug, to determine when a 120v appliance (such as a dishwasher) starts and stops.  smart-plug-power-monitor continuously polls the smart plug for the wattage, and when the wattage exceeds a configurable threshold (default is 1), IFTTT is notified that the appliance has started.
+This node.js package monitors the power usage of a TP-Link HS110 smart plug, to determine when a 120v appliance (such as a dishwasher) starts and stops.  smart-plug-power-monitor continuously polls the smart plug for the wattage, and when the wattage exceeds a configurable threshold, IFTTT is notified that the appliance has started.
 When the wattage drops back below the threshold for a time, IFTTT is notified that the appliance has completed.

 ## Example
 ```js